-Based on the screening of the project's application documents (including the number of workers and producers) and preliminary selection of an auditor, the required time for the audit and certification(s) is estimated.
+Based on the screening of the project's application documents and preliminary selection of an auditor, the required time for the audit and certification(s) is estimated.
 For operations with pre-application eligibility criteria (e.g. all hired labour operations applying for Fair for Life certification, see Module 2 Hired Labour) the respective policies and data are requested as part of the application process.
 Any further questions on the scope of activities etc. are clarified with the applicant.

 The CB screens the application to ensure that the operation may, in principle, qualify for certification or at least for a performance rating.
-If the application can be accepted, the project will receive a pro forma invoice ("budget" or "cost estimation") for approval and be informed on the applicable control modules for all operational units included in the certification.
+If the application can be accepted, the project will receive an offer ("budget" or "cost estimation") for approval, which doubles as prepayment invoice if approved.
+The applicant is informed on the applicable control modules for all operational units included in the certification.
 If Social & Fair Trade audits are combined with audits for other schemes, the respective additional audit time and certification costs may be presented in one combined budget.
 The CB's fee table is available upon request.
+As part of the application process, the certification body may also check that the application is in line with its fair washing policy.